 To think like a designer, learn to feel like your customer

-After the two-day Design Thinking & Customer Journey Mapping course, you’re able to feel like your users are feeling.
+After the two-day Design Thinking training, you’re able to feel like your users are feeling.
 You’ll learn to get better at listening to your customers, and to turn their wishes into a product that truly makes a difference.

 Design Thinking is a collection of principles and methods that has been applied by designers for decades.
 Good designers continually put themselves in the shoes of the (future) users of their product.
 They explore their world and systematically analyse the way the product is used.

 Ever since the rise of Agile working, Product Owners and other substantive experts also have a responsibility to understand their customers, or multiple customer groups.
 To make your work easier, we at Gladwell Academy developed this course: Design Thinking for Agile Product Development.
 Among other things, you’ll learn: